-- Personal fouls and unsportsmanlike conduct fouls are always enforced regardless of the outcome of a replay review. - Fouls that carry five-yard and 10-yard penalties are not enforced if the ruling is overturned and they become dead ball fouls.
+- Personal fouls and unsportsmanlike conduct fouls are always enforced regardless of the outcome of a replay review.
+If personal fouls and unsportsmanlike conduct fouls occur after an overturn ruling creates a dead ball, the fouls are enforced as dead ball fouls.
+PLAY: Interception and illegal block below the waist by Team B during the return.
+Review determined pass was incomplete.
+RULING: Personal foul for illegal block below the waist becomes a dead ball foul and is enforced as such. - Fouls that carry five-yard and 10-yard penalties are not enforced if the ruling is overturned and they become dead ball fouls.
 PLAY: Interception and hold by Team B during the return.
 Review determined pass was incomplete.
-RULING: Holding foul becomes a dead ball foul and is not enforced.

-- The spot of where a foul occurred is not reviewable. - A safety created by a foul is not reviewable.
+RULING: Holding foul becomes a dead ball foul and is not enforced. - The spot of where a foul occurred is not reviewable. - A safety created by a foul is not reviewable.
 An exception is the location of the ball in relation to the goal line when intentional grounding is ruled on the field (Rule 12-3-2-f). - Penalty marking errors are not reviewable (mark off 10 yards instead of 15 yards, etc.).
 Use alternate official, sideline attendants or O2O to communicate the error to officials. - Incorrect down may be corrected any time within that series of downs or before the ball is legally put in play after that series. - Referee's announcement.
-A referee's announcement allows replay to review the following plays: - o Pass interference: "There is no foul for pass interference because the ball was tipped."
-The referee can create a pass interference foul if replay determines the ball was not tipped. - o Forward pass or fumble: "There is no foul for intentional grounding.
+A referee's announcement allows replay to review the following plays:

+- Pass interference: "There is no foul for pass interference because the ball was tipped."
+The referee will create a pass interference foul if replay determines the ball was not tipped. - Forward pass or fumble: "There is no foul for intentional grounding.
 The ruling on the field is a fumble, recovered by the defense."
-The referee can create an intentional grounding foul if the ruling of fumble is overturned to an incomplete pass. - o Tipping of a scrimmage kick: "There is no foul for roughing (or running into) the kicker because the ball was tipped."
-The referee can create a foul if replay determines the ball was not tipped. - o Ineligible receiver downfield/pass interference.
-"There is no foul for ineligible receiver downfield/pass interference due to the ball being caught behind the neutral zone."
+The referee may create an intentional grounding foul if the ruling of fumble is overturned to an incomplete pass. - Tipping of a scrimmage kick: "There is no foul for roughing (or running into) the kicker because the ball was tipped."
+The referee may create a foul if replay determines the ball was not tipped. - Ineligible receiver downfield/pass interference.
+"There is no foul for ineligible receiver downfield/pass interference due to the ball being touched behind the neutral zone."
 The referee will create a foul for ineligible receiver downfield or pass interference if replay determines the pass was caught beyond the neutral zone. - Rule 12-3-8 allows replay to create fouls in certain instances when there is no call by the on-field officials.